aymanxdev/simple-python-projects/README.md

 ![Product Name Screen Shot][product-screenshot]

-This is a an interesting collection of Python projects that I keep adding to it from time to time.
+This is an interesting collection of Python scripts that I keep adding to it every now and then.
 Enjoy and feel free to add more to it or improve it.
-My ultimate goal with this collection is to have a massive list of fantastic small programmes are used as learning reference.
+My ultimate goal with this collection is to have a large list of fantastic small programmes that could be used as learning reference or an add-on to a fun project.
 Enjoy 😉